TuukkaSalonen/secure-auth/README.md

 #### The following environment variables used in the application

-**You should set your own environment variables even though some default ones are set.**
+**You should set your own environment variables in the backend root .env file even though some default ones are set.**

 ##### Required